janetechinc/coding-challenge/README.md

     - `category`
     - `kind_subtype`
     - `photo` (use default photo when one is not available)
-    - ‘Add to Cart’ button (non-functional)
+    - 'Add to Cart' button (non-functional)
   - Search field with a button to allow the user to perform additional searches
   - User's address

 ### Notes and instructions

-1. We use React, and we'd love to see you use it too.
+1. We use React and Typescript, and we'd love to see you use it too.

 2. The products to search and display are contained in the provided `products.json` file.